gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 In every chapter, the first example, used to motivate and explain the methods, is followed with a "worked" example where we focus just on the results.
-In a previous semester, some of the Intermediate Statistics students at Montana State University (***n***=79) provided information on their *Sex*^[Only male and female were provided as options on the survey.
-These data were collected as part of a project to study learning of material using online versus paper versions of the book but we focus just on the gender differences in GPA here.], *Age*, and current cumulative *GPA*.
+In a previous semester, some of the Intermediate Statistics (STAT 217) students at Montana State University (***n***=79) provided information on their *Sex*^[Only male and female were provided as options on the survey.
+These data were collected as part of a project to study learning of material using online versus paper versions of this book but we focus just on the gender differences in GPA here.], *Age*, and current cumulative *GPA*.
 We might be interested in whether Males and Females had different average GPAs.
 First, we can take a look at the difference in the responses by groups based on the output and as displayed in Figure \@ref(fig:Figure2-17).